quocthai9120/Image-Captioning/docs/index.md

 In today's world, the interaction of images and text can be used to accomplish a variety of tasks.
 On the one hand, adding text to images can make them considerably more readable for both humans and computers.
 Image captioning, which is described as the task of automatically creating written descriptions for images, could help to improve this experience.
 Because it necessitates tackling the challenge of determining items inside an image as well as conveying the relationships between those things in natural language, it combines expertise of both computer vision and natural language processing.
 Image captioning is also thought to aid in the development of assistive devices that remove technological hurdles for visually impaired persons.

 # Related Work
 There have been several models designed to extract patterns from photos throughout history.
-The Convolutional Neural Network [citation] is one of the major phases in extracting features from images as it allows the model to collect local information.
+The Convolutional Neural Network [1] is one of the major phases in extracting features from images as it allows the model to collect local information.

-A big move from the past is transfer learning.
-Transfer learning allows us to apply pre-trained models for our specific purpose [reference transfer learning].
-We use the pretrained model ResNet 101 [citation] in our study because it has demonstrated its capacity to perform numerous vision-related tasks.
+A big move from the past is transfer learning., Transfer learning allows us to apply pre-trained models for our specific purpose [2].
+We use the pretrained model ResNet 101 [3] in our study because it has demonstrated its capacity to perform numerous vision-related tasks.

 In terms of language processing, recurrent models demonstrate the ability to cope with sequences of varying lengths.
-LSTM is a good option to mention since it deals with both long-term and short-term dependencies within a sequence, making it a good model for extracting information from languages for a variety of purposes, including language generation [cite LSTM].
+LSTM is a good option to mention since it deals with both long-term and short-term dependencies within a sequence, making it a good model for extracting information from languages for a variety of purposes, including language generation [4].

-Finally, the encoder-decoder mechanism [citation for encoder-decoder] enables the ability to connect distinct parts together to form a greater task.
+Finally, the encoder-decoder mechanism [5] enables the ability to connect distinct parts together to form a greater task.
 The release of the encoder-decoder techniques opens the path for a lots of tasks, including connecting "vision" and "languages" together.

 # Dataset
 In our project, we used the "Common Objects in Context" (COCO) 2014 dataset for images and Karpathy's split for captions.